Yshmeel/Yshmeel/README.md

 ## Hello, who ever you be

-I am Ruslan, self-teached Full-Stack web developer, that still learns lots of things from real highload projects.
+I am Ruslan, self-teached Full-Stack web developer, that works with real highload projects on both sides: Front-end/Back-end.

 ### Achievements: